rwickman/GrantFinder/docs/UserStories.md

   - Status: Not Started

-Definitions:
+###Definitions:

-Cosine: A trigonometric function angle or ratio.
+**Cosine**: A trigonometric function angle or ratio.
 In our site, it will be used to compare the similarity between keyword and grant vectors.

-Grant: non-repayable funds acquired through the government or an organization to assist in funding some type of project or research.
+**Grant**: non-repayable funds acquired through the government or an organization to assist in funding some type of project or research.

-FAQ: Frequently asked questions, are used to answer common questions a user may have.
+**FAQ**: Frequently asked questions, are used to answer common questions a user may have.

-Activity Code: A 3-character code used distinguish between categories within a particular funding group.
+**Activity Code**: A 3-character code used distinguish between categories within a particular funding group.
 Groups include grants, cooperative grants, and contracts.

-Search Bar: Field of input by the user to search for grants in the database.
+**Search Bar**: Field of input by the user to search for grants in the database.

-National Institute of Health (NIH): United States Government agency responsible for Biomedical and public health research.
+**National Institute of Health (NIH)**: United States Government agency responsible for Biomedical and public health research.